lightswarm124/FRP-Specifications/README.md

 In recent years, people working with blockchain technology have sought for an integration system for referencing and/or storing data on-chain.
 Ethereum's ENS maps human-readable domain names to blockchain addresses through a 2-layer solution: registry and resolver.
 Other emergent systems, such as SKALE Network, use secondary blockchains as integration point for file storage.

 We start the approach on Bitcoin Cash on-chain data storage by referencing existing OP_RETURN meta data protocols.
-The Simple Ledger Protocol (SLP) team is most known for the creation of the Bitcoin Cash-based FRP token specification.
+The Simple Ledger Protocol (SLP) team is most known for the creation of the Bitcoin Cash-based SLP token specification.
 Another one of their specifications is BitcoinFiles, which allows for referencing off-chain data storage.

 For parsing OP_RETURN meta data protocols, we will utilize BitDB, a graph-based database for looking up specific transactions and script contents.
 As all entries into BitDB can be verified against other nodes on the network, it is up to the querier to make the final judgement on valid transaction sets.